SLAM for Visually Impaired People: a Survey: SLR methodology

 \subsubsection{Study selection}

 After conducting searches in the digital libraries, we applied our selection criteria, as defined in our review protocol, to filter out irrelevant studies.
 Initially, records published before 2017 were excluded.
-Further exclusions involved filtering out publications that were not written in English or had not been published in peer-reviewed conferences or journals.
+Further exclusions involved filtering out publications that were not written in English or had not been published in peer-reviewed venues.
 Following these steps, of the initial 6809 records found in the initial search, 5431 were excluded.

-We imported the study data in the BibTeX format into the Parsifal platform, as explained in Section \ref{subsubsec:identification}, which helped remove duplicate studies.
+We imported the study data into the Parsifal platform in BibTeX format, as explained in Section \ref{identification}, which helped remove duplicate studies.
 A total of 116 duplicate papers were excluded.
 We then reviewed the titles and abstracts of the remaining studies, excluding those irrelevant to our research topic.
 In this step, 779 studies were excluded.

 In the next step, we performed a fast reading of the full text of the remaining papers, excluding 265 studies that were outside the scope of our research.
 We then evaluated the quality of the studies based on the quality assessment criteria defined in the SLR protocol.
-No studies were removed during the assessment of the study quality.
-Quality assessment criteria lists in Table \ref{tab:quality_assessment}.
+Five studies were removed during the assessment of study quality.
+Table \ref{quality_assessment} lists the quality assessment criteria for our SLR.

-We carefully read 231 full-text articles to address the research questions.
-As 163 articles were not relevant to at least two of our research questions, they were removed, leaving 55 articles for the final stage.
+We carefully read 213 full-text articles to address the research questions.
+As 166 articles were not relevant to at least two of our research questions, they were removed, leaving 47 articles for the final stage.

 To objectively assess the performance of our search strategy, we employed the quasi-gold standard (QGS) technique, as described by \cite{zhang2011identifying}.
 Using this method, a set of articles related to the research topic is manually selected.
-Then, digital libraries are searched to identify related studies.
+Digital libraries are then searched based on the research strategy to identify related studies.
 Finally, the retrieved articles are compared with QGS, and the sensitivity of the search strategy is calculated using the following formula:

-In our SLR, with 30 manually selected relevant studies and 55 studies retrieved using the SLR search strategy, of which 26 were among the manually selected studies, the resulting sensitivity was approximately 86.67\%.
+In our SLR, with 30 manually selected relevant studies and 48 studies retrieved using the SLR search strategy, of which 26 were among the manually selected studies, the resulting sensitivity was approximately 86.67\%.